Federal Inmate Population is now 206,609 people.

 Can a Veteran Receive VA Benefits While in Prison?

 VA can pay certain benefits to veterans who are incarcerated in a Federal, state, or local penal institution.
 However, the amount we can pay depends on the type of benefit and reason for incarceration.
-This fact sheet provides information about the benefits most commonly effected by imprisonment.
+This fact sheet provides information about the benefits most commonly affected by imprisonment.

 How Will Your Imprisonment Effect the Payment of: